 Embedded college exposes students to rigor and expectations of college and prepares them to succeed.

 Families can support their children by understanding each of the embedded college options below, talking to their child about future opportunities and encouraging their child to pursue their interests.
-Families and students can also partner with their Deans of Personalized Learning to see what courses will support their learning path.
+Families and students can also partner with their Counselors of Personalized Learning to see what courses will support their learning path.

 - Advanced Placement® Courses